 - -a: a FASTA format .arrow file containing the pulse width stream for each subread, with a header that contains the movie name and the 4 channel SNR values.

-- -q: a FASTQ-like .quiva file containing for each subread the same header as the .fasta file above, save that it starts with an @-sign, followed by the 5 quality value streams used by Quiver, one per line, where the order of the streams is: deletion QVs, deletion Tags, insertion QVs, substitution QVs, and last merge QVs.
+- -q: a FASTQ-like .quiva file containing for each subread the same header as the .fasta file above, save that it starts with an @-sign, followed by the 5 quality value streams used by Quiver, one per line, where the order of the streams is: deletion QVs, deletion Tags, insertion QVs, merge QVs, and last substitution QVs.

 If the -v option is set then the program reports the processing of each Pacbio input file, otherwise it runs silently.
 If none of the -f, -a, or -q flags is set, then by default -f is assumed.
 The destination of the extracted information is controlled by the -o parameter as follows: